gitaroktato/healthcheck-patterns/article.md

 Shallow health check includes us a few additional aspects of the running process.
 We can verify if the HTTP pool is working properly and include some local resources, like disk space.
 This enalbes to catch memory and thread leaks faster.
 Pay attention to the timeout setting of your coordinator, who's responisble to do the corresponding action.
 The most valuable actions are restarts in this case, so make sure, that your container orchestrator has [good timeout settings][kube-liveness-timeout] for the livenes probes.

 # Deep health checks
 Deep health check tries to include the surrounding of your application.
 If you're using Spring Boot, you will have many [automatically configured health indicators][spring-boot-health-indicators] availalbe with Actuator.
-Here's an example on how a deepp health check will look in the sandbox application:
+Here's an example of how a deepp health check will look in the sandbox application:

 ```
 {